 For information on getting to Rutgers from the airport, see Getting to Campus from the Airport.

 New Jersey has a variable climate: cold winters with periodic snow falls, hot summers, and some very pleasant periods in between.
 The temperature frequently drops to between 15°C and -12°C in the winter (November to March) and rises to between 32°C and 37°C in the summer (April to October).
 Jackets, scarves, gloves, and boots are essential for the winter months, and waterproof jackets and umbrellas are essential in rainy weather.

 On-campus undergraduate students

-Check your admissions materials for on-campus housing information, or visit Rutgers Housing.
+Check your admissions materials for on-campus housing information, or visit Rutgers Residence Life.
 If you plan to live on campus, promptly submit a completed housing application form online.
 Housing assignments are made on a first-come, first-serve basis.